Learning optimal policies from event logs through reinforcement learning: a comparison of deep and MDP-based approaches

 In case of a pure environment step, the next activity is determined according to the semantics of $\mathcal{N}$ and $\mathcal{P}_C$; otherwise, in a pure agent step, $\pi$ is used to recommend the next activity.
 In a mixed step, the environment has the first opportunity to act; if it refrains from doing so, the agent is then allowed to intervene.
 For example, at gateway $3$ in Figure~\ref{fig:example}, the environment may choose to act with activities \actlabel{Sent back offer}, \actlabel{Cancel} and \actlabel{Accept}.
 If it does not, the agent can proceed by recommending either \actlabel{Create offer} or \actlabel{Decline}.
 Specifically, the policy requires as input the prefix $\sigma_k$ of the trace that is being simulated, and returns the recommended next activity.
-The model $\mathcal{M}'$ checks if the recommended next activity is allowed, i.e.~the activity satisfies the BPMN model, otherwise the trace simulation ends with an exception and the (negative) KPI computed at that point is considered\footnote{This case never occurs for any of the policies obtained in this work.}.
+The model $\mathcal{M}_\pi$ verifies if the recommended next activity is allowed, i.e., whether it complies with the BPMN model; if not, the trace simulation ends with an exception and the (negative) KPI computed at that point is considered\footnote{This case never occurs for any of the policies obtained in this work.}.
 Finally, during the simulation, it may happen that a trace never reaches the end of the process because the policy keeps recommending activities that have negative effects on the environment response, that is, it reduces to zero the probability of the environment to respond.
 In this case, we stop the trace simulation after a maximum number of steps raising another exception, and we consider the (negative) KPI computed at that moment.

-For every synthetic log ($\mathcal{L}^s, \mathcal{L}^b, \mathcal{L}_{rare}^s, \mathcal{L}_{rare}^b$) we generate a new model $\mathcal{M}'$ for each policy trained on it ($\pi_0, \pi_\text{lin}, \pi_\text{step}, \pi_\text{smooth}, \pi_\text{DQN}$).
-Then we use these models to simulate the behaviour of the environment in response to the agent's action recommended by the policy for 5\,000 traces and compute their average reward, which is the metrics we use to evaluate and compare the techniques.
-Although this type of setting offers a way to perform an online evaluation of the recommender system, it can be used only for synthetic scenarios in which the model is available.
-However, the behaviour of synthetic logs can be less complex when compared to the behaviour of real-life logs.
-We hence also have a test log analysis evaluation.